Sovu Women’s Coffee

 The team at Sovu Washing Station take a huge amount of care in sorting and processing their coffee.
 Maraba operate a QC lab and own their own dry mill, enabling them to control quality all the way through to export.

-• Cherries are delivered to the washing station on the same day as they are picked and are inspected and sorted to ensure only the very ripest cherries are processed.
-They are then put into a floatation tank and sorted by weight (and any floaters removed) and pulped on the same day—almost always in the evening—using a mechanical pulper that divides the beans by weight (the heaviest usually being the best).
+- Cherries are delivered to the washing station on the same day as they are picked and are inspected and sorted to ensure only the very ripest cherries are processed.
+They are then put into a steel floatation tank and sorted by weight (and any floaters removed and returned to contributing farmer, to be sold at the local market) and pulped on the same day—almost always in the evening—using a mechanical pulper that divides the beans by weight (the heaviest usually being the best).

-• As with most washing stations in Rwanda, women do the majority of hand-sorting.
+- As with most washing stations in Rwanda, women do the majority of hand-sorting.
 This takes place in two stages—on the covered pre-drying tables and on the drying tables.
-Washed beans are moved from the wet fermentation tanks onto the pre-drying tables, where they are intensively sorted under shade for around six hours.
+Washed beans are moved from the wet fermentation tanks onto the pre-drying tables, where they are intensively sorted under shade for two days.
 The idea is that green (unripe) beans are still visible when they are damp, while the roofs over the tables protect the beans from the direct sunlight.

-• Next, the beans are moved onto the washing station’s extensive raised drying tables (‘African Beds’) for around two weeks, where they are sorted again for defects, turned regularly and protected from rain and the midday sun by covers, ensuring both even drying and the removal of any damaged or defective beans.
+- Next, the beans are moved onto the washing station’s extensive raised drying tables for between 14-21 days, where they are sorted again for defects, turned regularly and protected from rain and the midday sun by covers, ensuring both even drying and the removal of any damaged or defective beans.
 During this period, the coffee is also turned several times a day by hand to ensure the coffee dries evenly and consistently.

 WHY WE LOVE IT

 Coffees from Huye District are characterised by heavy sweetness and juicy character.
 We’re excited to purchase this coffee, as it supports the farmers who contribute to the Sovu washing station.
-We love this coffee for its distinct flavour profile, with greengage plum and chamomile florals in the cup.
+We love this coffee for its distinct flavour profile, with greengage plum and honey blossom florals in the cup.